SAP-samples/btp-extension-s4-material-availability/tutorials/3-basic/1-create-service/README.md

 # Create Material Availability CAP Service
-In this section, you will create a CAP project in SAP Business Application Studio, and implement a Material Availability service layer exposing and mashing up data from external SAP S/4HANA services.
+In this section, you will create a CAP project in SAP Business Application Studio, and implement a material availability service layer exposing and mashing up data from external SAP S/4HANA services.

 ## Create a CAP project
 1. Access SAP Business Application Studio from the SAP BTP cockpit under **Subscriptions and Instances** and create a new **Full Stack Cloud Application** dev space (or run an existing dev space of this type).
 2. Once dev space is running, access it by clicking on its name.
-3. From the dev space **Get Started** page, select the **Start from template** option and start creating a new CAP Project.
+3. From the dev space **Get Started** page, select the **Start from template** option and start creating a new CAP project.
 4. Enter your CAP project name, for example: Material Availability, and keep the default Node.js runtime.
 Then click **Finish** to generate the project content in your workspace.

 ## Import external SAP S/4HANA Service Data Models